MattHammond94/Fours-Garden/README.md

 ___A portfolio style website for an artist to showcase their work and provide information___

+___Site has now been deployed using netilfy and can be accessed viewed here: https://fours-garden.netlify.app/___

 ## Build
 Website was scaffolded using vite and built using react, jsx and vanilla CSS.